cyral-quickstart/quickstart-sidecar-cloudformation-ec2/README.md

 See the full list of parameters in the parameters section of the [deployment template](./cft_sidecar.yaml).

-### 1-click upgrade
+### Upgrade

 This quick start supports [1-click upgrade](https://cyral.com/docs/sidecars/manage/upgrade#1-click-upgrade).

-To enable the 1-click upgrade feature, leave the variable `SidecarVersion` empty.
-If you prefer to block this feature instead, assign the desired sidecar version to `SidecarVersion`.
+To enable the 1-click upgrade feature, leave the variable `SidecarVersion` empty and upgrade the sidecar from Cyral control plane.

+If you prefer to block upgrades from the Cyral control plane and use a **static version**, assign the desired sidecar version to `SidecarVersion`.
+To upgrade your sidecar, update this parameter with the target version and upgrade the CloudFormation stack.

+Learn more in the [sidecar upgrade procedures](https://cyral.com/docs/sidecars/manage/upgrade) page.

 ### Advanced